Landmark day for college sports as judge holds final hearing on major NCAA settlement

 "There's a large human cost with transferring.
 Your friends don't transfer.
 Your significant other might not want to transfer.
 Your credits academically might not transfer," he said.
 "So these athletes who have spent their entire life working to get to the level of Division I athletics, all of a sudden their opportunities are stripped from them."

+When Laudermilch called one coach to commit to their school last fall, she said, the coach informed her that the school had just decided to opt into the House settlement, meaning the planned size of the team was in jeopardy.
+"She didn't want to cut her girls.
+She didn't want to rescind roster spots to recruits," Laudermilch recalled — but in the end, the coach advised her not to commit.
+"I hung up the phone, and I cried," she said.

+Wilken suggested several times that roster limits be reexamined for athletes who would be acutely affected by a sudden change — such as a grandfather clause, or a gradual phase-in of the limits.

-Other objections include former female athletes or football and basketball walk-ons who believe the settlement doesn't fairly compensate them for their NIL rights.
-Some are parents of elite high school athletes who say the roster limits could uniquely affect the recruiting class of 2025, as transfers could take up many available roster slots.
-And some objections are legal in nature, arguing that the settlement violates antitrust laws.
+Other objections included former female athletes or football and basketball walk-ons who said the settlement would not fairly compensate them for their NIL rights.
+Among objectors who spoke Monday was Livvy Dunne, the LSU gymnast who is the highest-earning female athlete in college athletics.

+Since players were first allowed to sign NIL deals in 2021, Dunne, who is now a fifth-year senior, has earned millions of dollars each year from NIL agreements.
+But she earned nothing her freshman year, nor while she was in high school, she said, due to NCAA rules.
+"I had a growing platform and millions of followers before I ever stepped foot onto a college campus.
+Brands were interested.
+Followers were engaged.
+Demand was real," she said.
+"Had NIL rules not restricted me, my value would have started higher, scaled faster and grown even more."

 And athletic directors from dozens of universities will be on Capitol Hill this week to lobby Congress for legislation codifying the terms of the settlement that could help shield the NCAA and schools from future legal challenges.